sveltejs/svelte/documentation/content/docs/05-misc/02-typescript.md

 title: TypeScript
 ---

-This page contains miscellaneous information about using Svelte with TypeScript that could not be fit into other pages.

-You can type your svelte components with TypeScript.
-The Svelte VSCode extension will check your code for errors and provide hints for how to fix them.
+You can use TypeScript to type your Svelte components.
+The Svelte VSCode extension and the [`svelte-check` CLI](https://www.npmjs.com/package/svelte-check) will check your code for errors and provide hints about how to fix them.

 > TypeScript usage is part of [svelte-preprocess](https://github.com/sveltejs/svelte-preprocess), having it in your `svelte.config.js` is required.
 If you're using SvelteKit, then you can also use [`vitePreprocess`](https://kit.svelte.dev/docs/integrations#preprocessors-vitepreprocess).